Pass Along Book

 The Pass Along Book itself

-The pass along book (hereinafter styled as "book") is a living document, updated as necessary.
+The pass along book is a living document, updated as necessary.
 Because it's a living document, it'll be a lot easier to maintain if you create it using a word processor.
 Any word processor will do, even Google Docs, which is free.

 Every time you update the book, you'll print it out, put it in the agreed-upon safe place, and discard the old one.
-Shred it if you can, or cut it up into confetti (or burn it in a bucket) if you have no shredder.
+Shred it if you can.

-You probably won't need to update the book all that often because it will describe how to find the most recent electronic copy of the remaining information.
+You probably won't need to update the book all that often because the document will describe how to find the most recent electronic copy of the remaining information.

 What to include in the printed pass along book